Veteran Telugu actor Chalapathi Rao no more | Entertainment

 - India

-Veteran actor Chalapathi Rao passed away on Saturday night.
-He was 78, family sources said on Sunday.
+Veteran actor Chalapathi Rao passed away at his residence here, family sources said on Sunday.
+He was 78.

 He acted in over 600 films portraying various characters, industry sources said.

+Telangana Chief Minister K Chandrasekhar Rao expressed condolences on the demise of Chalapathi Rao.

-His son Ravi Babu is also an actor, director, and producer in Tollywood.
+The actor's son Ravi Babu is also an actor, director, and producer in the Telugu film industry.

 ''It is very sad that so many of our people are going away,'' producer D Suresh who visited the bereaved family said.